 Examines the outcomes for children who had been exposed to partner violence and were placed in either kinship or traditional foster care through a child welfare agency.
 Findings indicate that children in kinship care demonstrate significantly more positive overall adjustment, greater permanency and stability, and higher reunification rates.

 Health and Well-being of Children Placed in Kinship Care Is Better than that of Children in Foster Care (PDF - 475 KB)

 Examines whether kinship care is more effective than foster care in ensuring the safety, permanency, and well-being of children removed from their home for maltreatment through a systematic review of 102 studies.

 Kinship Care for African American Children: Disproportionate and Disadvantageous

 Journal of Family Issues, 29(8)

 Highlights the individual and systemic practices that perpetuate the overuse of and reliance on kinship care and instead emphasize family reunification as the permanency plan for African-American children in the child welfare system.

-Kinship Care for the Safety, Permanency, and Well-being of Children Removed from the Home for Maltreatment (PDF - 989 KB)
+Kinship Care for the Safety, Permanency, and Well-being of Children Removed from the Home for Maltreatment: A Systematic Review (PDF - 1,894 KB)